Q & A With Royal Favourite Jewellery Designer Kiki McDonough

 Yes, you can buy a wedding dress from a charity shop!
 More often than not they’re in great condition because they’ve been carefully looked after, and have usually only been worn once before.

 Browsing charity shops is a fantastic way to grab a bargain while supporting a good cause.
 You may even find a wonderful dress for around £50.
 But, finding the perfect dress for you in a charity shop will take a lot of dedication and luck.
-It’s also likely that you’ll need to take it to a seamstress for alterations.
+It’s also likely that you’ll need to take it to a tailor for alterations.

 Charity shops are also sometimes sent discontinued dresses which will be cheaper than the original cost, but still fairly pricey – especially if by a well-known brand or designer.